 Looking for a way to share the Android apps you bought on your Google account with your wife?
 Maybe you’d like to open up some of your movie library to your kids, or gift a book you enjoyed to your brother?
-Good news — Google has finally launched Family Library for the Play Store, which lets you share purchased content with up to five other people.
+Fortunately, Google’s Family Library for the Play Store allows you to do exactly that, letting you share purchased content with up to five other people.

-The feature is rolling out in Australia, Brazil, Canada, France, Germany, Ireland, Italy, Japan, Mexico, New Zealand, the U.K., and the U.S., so if you’re in one of these countries and don’t see it yet, sit tight.
+The feature rolled out last summer in Australia, Brazil, Canada, France, Germany, Ireland, Italy, Japan, Mexico, New Zealand, the U.K., and the U.S. Here’s a guide to help you get started sharing purchases.

 Create a family group